usharesoft/appcenter-docs/admin/en/source/pages/upgrade/upgrade-overview.rst

 Updating an Existing UForge Deployment
 --------------------------------------

 All the UForge components are delivered as native RPM packages.
-UShareSoft maintains a custom repository of the UForge platform.
+We maintain a custom repository of the UForge platform.
 All updates are added to this repository.
 The update mechanism of a remote UForge platform uses the standard “yum” command-line package management utility.

 .. image:: /images/uforge-update-repo.jpg

-In order to interact with the UShareSoft package repository, you must already have an active UForge license (stored in UShareSoft's database) and corresponding authentication credentials, set during the initial install of the platform.
+In order to interact with the official package repository, you must already have an active UForge license (stored in Fujitsu's database) and corresponding authentication credentials, set during the initial install of the platform.
 The authentication credentials are stored in the uforge.conf file and used in the uforge-ee.repo file.
 To view these files:

 .. code-block:: shell